 Attention: PCT candidates:

-If you do not already have a CNA certificate from ABC or another school, see “Advanced Nurse Aide” (Click Advanced Nurse Aide link) on this page and enroll in that program.
+If you do not already have a Nurse Aide License from ABC or another school, see “Advanced Nurse Aide” (Click Advanced Nurse Aide link) on this page and enroll in that program.

-If you DO already have a CNA certificate from ABC or another school, you need only enroll in the “EKG/Phlebotomy” program for PCT certification (see prices and schedules below.)
+If you DO already have a Nurse Aide License from ABC or another school, you need only enroll in the “EKG/Phlebotomy” program for PCT certification (see prices and schedules below.)

 Patient Care Technician

 The next PCT Fast Track class begins on 4/22!